-class brian2.core.variables.VariableView(name, variable, group, dimensions=None) Bases: object variable: Variable
+class brian2.core.variables.VariableView(name, variable, group, dimensions=None)

 A view on a variable that allows to treat it as an numpy array while allowing special indexing (e.g. with strings) in the context of a Group.

 The name of the variable (not necessarily the same as variable.name).